thelegendfox/bodycam-ui/README.md

 (Don't question why it's so late)

 ## Installation
 First, install AutoHotkey v1.1 from https://www.autohotkey.com/.
-Then, download the files by clicking the green `<> Code ↓` button and then clicking the "Download ZIP" option.
+Then, download the files by clicking on the latest release (or [here](https://github.com/thelegendfox/bodycam-ui/releases/latest)).
 Unzip it in your directory of choice.
 Right-click `KlartextMonoBold.ttf` and hit the `Install` button to install the font to your device.
 Change the config (see below for how) and open `Bodycam.ahk`.
 You're done!

 ## Usage
 Hit your clipping key to start the bodycam!
 Upon doing so, it'll hit the `MedalClippingKey` button (set in the config), start recording (with the `MedalRecordingButton`), play the Axon Body Cam™ "beep-beep" sound, and enable a flashing green "Recording" light.<br/>